-- Demonstrate integrity; - Demonstrate competence and due professional care; - Is objective and free from undue influence (independent); - Aligns with the strategies, objectives, and risks of the organisation; - Is appropriately positioned and adequately resourced; - Demonstrates quality and continuous improvement; - Communicates effectively: - Provides risk based assurance: - Is insightful, proactive, and future-focused; and - Promotes organisational improvement.
+- Demonstrate integrity - Demonstrate competence and due professional care - Is objective and free from undue influence (independent) - Aligns with the strategies, objectives, and risks of the organisation - Is appropriately positioned and adequately resourced - Demonstrates quality and continuous improvement - Communicates effectively - Provides risk based assurance - Is insightful, proactive, and future-focused - Promotes organisational improvement

-This Charter will be periodically reviewed in consultation with senior management and the board.
+This Charter will be periodically reviewed in consultation with Corporate Management Teamthe Chief Executive and the Audit & Governance Committee.
 Changes to the International Professional Practice Framework will be incorporated as and when they occur.